kelseyhightower/event-gateway-on-kubernetes/README.md

   http://${EVENT_GATEWAY_IP}:4001/v1/spaces/default/subscriptions/http,POST,%2F
 ```

-> An alternative would be to create a new subscription on a different HTTP path or method.
+> Another option would be to create a new subscription on a different HTTP path or method that does not conflict with the current subscription.

 Next, create an HTTP event subscription for the `echo-service` function: